amandasoaares/amandasoaares/README.md

 # Amanda Soares de Carvalho 👩‍💻

-- 💻 Working as an SRE at Aliceee
+- 💻 Working as an SRE at Aliceeeeeee